 Some grease suppliers use descriptions such as NLGI Number 1.5, which indicates that the grease is between NLGI Numbers 1 and 2.

 Some fluids and many plastic solids, including lubricating grease, exhibit non-Newtonian behavior.
-In other words, the viscosity (applied shear stress/ shear rate) is not constant, but depends on shear stress and shear rate at a given temperature.
-Thus, non-Newtonian fluids are described by their apparent viscosity, which may vary widely with the shear rate.
-Conventional types of viscometers with uncontrolled shear rates are not suitable for measuring Non-Newtonian materials.
+In other words, the viscosity (applied shear stress/ shear rate) is not constant; instead, it depends on shear stress and shear rate at a given temperature.
+Thus, non-Newtonian fluids are described by their apparent viscosity.
+Conventional types of viscometers with uncontrolled shear rates are not suitable for measuring the viscosity of Non-Newtonian materials.